Tuesday, October 23, 2018

 Surprisingly this wasn’t the only controversial decision regarding Samantha’s character.
 In Eberhardt’s original script, Samantha was killed off.
 Again, common sense won the day and the character was allowed to survive the movie.
 Perhaps, if Night of the Comet was more a straight forward horror, or if Kelli Maroney was a terrible actress, then killing Samantha off might have been an effective plot point.
 But it is complete out of place in this movie.
 Despite its grim subject matter, Night of the Comet is fairly upbeat and optimistic movie.
 If Samantha gets killed off, it gives the movie a bitter aftertaste that would be impossible to rinse out, no matter how appetizing the finale is.

 If Night of the Comet merely had two strong leads that would already be an accomplishment, but the fact that it has three is pretty damn incredible.
 I’m, of course, referring to Robert Beltran as Hector Gomez.
 It would been rather easy to write Hector as a gun toting badass who gleefully mows down endless zombies, or as a lone scientist hoping to find a cure that will reverse the zombie process (ala The Omega Man), but in a smart move he is just an ordinary guy; prior to the whole "end of the world" he worked as a truck driver.
 Hector is a fairly interesting character in his own right.
 When we first meet him at the radio station, he is hiding in the shadows, clutching a gun, while watching Regina and Samantha from a distance.
 He is stationed in the foreground of the frame and is presented in a fairly menacing light.
 We don’t know if he is friend or foe.
 When he reveals himself to the girls, he holds them at gun point and demands they show him their eyes; to make sure there are “still human.”
-Yet, even after he has introduced himself, Regina still doesn’t trust him (she grabs a microphone and hides in behind her back, just in case he should try something funny).
+Yet, even after he has introduced himself, Regina still doesn’t trust him (she grabs a microphone and hides it behind her back, just in case he should try something funny).
 However, Regina (and the audience) soon realizes that Hector is a first rate guy.
 Robert Beltran is especially good in this role.
 He plays it completely straight (without a hint of irony) and has genuine warmth about him.

 Hector may come off as a tough guy but he is a softy at heart.
 There is also a nice scene that illustrates to this point: Hector knows that his family is probably dead, but he still drives down to his home just to make sure.
 If there is even a sliver of a chance they have survived, Hector is going to take that risk.
 He arrives at the house and finds that it is deserted, but starts gathering photos and other tokens to remember his family by.
 Then he hears a knock on the door and finds a zombie kid waiting on the other side.
 If Night of the Comet were your average zombie movie Hector, would, without any hesitation, blow the kid’s brains out and it would be shown in a loving, gory close up.
 Thankfully, Night of the Comet is not your average zombie movie and to Hector the thought of blowing out a kid’s brains, even if he is a zombie, is extremely nauseating.
 Hector decides to make a retreat.
 He knocks over furniture to create distance between him and the boy, and successfully flees the house.
 This scene gives us a nice insight into Hector’s character – he has a moral code.
 He will only resort to violence if absolutely necessary.

 It is hard to pigeon hole Night of the Comet into a certain genre; it’s often labeled as a horror – comedy, but that is only slightly correct.
 It has a few horror tropes scattered throughout (like the nightmare within a nightmare scene) but most of its scare moments occur in the first half of the movie.
 Tonally, it has more in common with Joe Dante’s Gremlins than it does with any of the zombie movies of the period.
 The best way to describe it is as cross pollination of different genres.
 It is a romantic comedy; a horror movie; a science fiction film; a teen comedy; and an action movie rolled into one.
 The third act often plays like a low budget James Bond movie (with Dr. Carter in the role of a low rent Ernst Blofeld).
 Regina has been taken an underground instillation and, once she has learned the scientists’ true plans, is determined to escape – oblivious to the fact that Hector and Samantha are mounting their own rescue mission.
 It also avoids the cliché’ that was fairly prevalent in horror movies at the time – the cheesy jump scare to end the movie.
-In most horror movies , the villain makes one more lung at the heroine and it is either revealed to be a dream (Carrie, Dressed to Kill, Friday the 13th), or it is left ambiguous, or set up a sequel (The Evil Dead, Nightmare on Elm Street, Phantasm).
+In most horror movies , the villain makes one more lung at the heroine and it is either revealed to be a dream (Carrie, Dressed to Kill, Friday the 13th), or it is left ambiguous to set up a sequel (The Evil Dead, Nightmare on Elm Street, Phantasm).
 The ending of Night of the Comet is straight out of a romantic comedy (complete with a sappy love over the end credits).
 In his commentary, Thom Eberhardt said that he was influenced by the movie Valley Girl, and even pays direct homage to that film(the Valley Girl movie poster and soundtrack make cameo appearances in the movie).
 It often feels like Regina and Samantha wandered off the set of that movie and accidentally stumbled upon the filming of Night of the Comet.
 Though, given that both movies were produced by the same company, Atlantic Releasing Corporation, that isn't too surprising.
 Hell, both movies feature Michael Bowen in a supporting role.
 If Night of the Comet and Valley Girl were made today, they would, no doubt, take place in the same cinematic universe.

 {While I was in the middle of writing this review, it was announce that, the recently relaunched, Orion Pictures is producing a remake of Night of the Comet.
 The irony being that in 1984 Orion was one of the studios that passed on the original.
 A Night of the Comet extended universe might come true after all.
 Be very afraid!}